 We can also install the package of a specific version by using the below command.

 pip install package_name==version

-- Display package information: We can use the below command to display the details of a particular package.
+We can use the Python pip show command to display the details of a particular package.

 pip show numpy

-- List installed packages: The below command displays a list of packages installed in the system.
+The Python pip list command displays a list of packages installed in the system.

-- Uninstall packages: The below command uninstall a particular existing package.
+The Python pip uninstall command uninstalls a particular existing package.

 pip uninstall numpy

-- Search packages: We can search for a particular existing package using pip.
+We can search for a particular existing package using the Python pip search command.

 pip search numpy